Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

                     --aad-client-app-secret $OSA_AAD_SECRET \
                     --aad-tenant-id $OSA_AAD_TENANT
 ```
+> `OSA_AAD_ID` is the `appId` value from the previous command in Step 2.

-> Note : To get the tenant ID of your current subscription you can run the following command `az account list`
+> To get the tenant ID of your current subscription you can run the following command `az account list`

 After several minutes, the command completes and returns JSON-formatted information about the cluster.